Your membership has expired

 When Is the Best Time to Buy a Snow Blower?

 Whether you’ve yet to receive your first inch of snowfall or you’re on your third blizzard, it’s never too late or too early to consider a snow blower.
-In general, you can often find snow blower sales during seasons with low snowfall.
-In areas heading into that season, manufacturers and retailers look to clear inventory before spring.
+In general, you can often find snow blower sales during seasons with low snowfall, and some manufacturers and retailers look to clear inventory before spring.
 Keep in mind, too, that a snow blower isn’t a single-season tool.
 Many last a decade or longer with proper maintenance, meaning you’re not just buying it for this winter but for the next 10 or more.

 Paul Hope